nuttmegg/silly/README.md

-# silly
+# stewd
-A random discord bot that kinda just stores random ass data for funnies
+A random discord bot I made bc I was bored that kinda just stores random ass data for funnies